 I am a retired high school English teacher and administrator, a career that included nine years as principal of San Luis Obispo High School.
 I have resided in San Luis Obispo, California, since 1979, but grew up in Philadelphia, Pennsylvania.
-My wife, Melinda, and I have been married for thirty-six years.
+My wife, Melinda, and I have been married for thirty-eight years.
 We have three adult sons and three grandchildren.

 Despite health challenges like coronary artery disease, diagnosed in 2010, and prostate cancer, diagnosed in 2017, I enjoy an active outdoor lifestyle that includes hiking, backpacking, rock climbing and playing golf.
 I am also active as a volunteer in my community and a regular contributor to “Journal Plus: The Magazine of the Central Coast.”